Ongoing Events | Events by Month and Town |

 Every Friday.
 Trivia Night. $2.
 7 p.m.
 Baked Alaska Dining Room, Bar & Pizzeria.
 One 12th St. Astoria, Oregon.
 503-325-7414.

-October 20.
+November 30.
 Wild Mushroom Hike: Fort Stevens State Park.
 Free foraging lessons for mushroom hunting.
 Learn to spot edibles such as Oyster mushrooms, King Boletes and Lobster mushrooms as well as how to recognize the dangerous varieties.
-Park rangers, who have been trained in mushroom identification will lead the one mile round-trip tour.
-They recommend dressing for the weather and bringing a pocket knife for collection.
-Meet at Battery Russell at 1 p.m..
+Meet at Battery Russell.
 Warrenton, Oregon.
-(503) 861-3170. www.oregonstateparks.org
+1 p.m.
+(503) 861-3170. www.oregonstateparks.org.

 BACK TO OREGON COAST